Wendy6521/NeuraLUT_Folding/README.md

 # Area Reduction Through Folding for Ultra-low Latency DNN Implementations on FPGAs

 This final-year thesis builds upon the existing work of NeuraLUT.
 The goal is to achieve further area reduction by implementing folding techniques.
-The methods, along with their corresponding folders and models in `src/neuralut`, are described below.
+The methods, along with their corresponding folders in `src/neuralut` and models in `dataset/jet_substructure` or `dataset/mnist` are described below.
+Note that vertical folding's method 2 with different sparsity is not tested on mnist dataset so mnist doesn't have the corresponding model file.

 ## Vertical Folding